K-dotdev/K-dotdev/README.md

 K-dotdev

-This is my personal git
+This is my personal github.
-I'm currently develop my website.
+I'm currently developing my website.
 This github will be support my future projects

 Thanks for comming to my github